 One particularly challenging aspect of pediatric wound evaluation is gauging the pain or anxiety of the patient.
 Fear, stress, or emotional distress in a pediatric patient can increase pain intensity.
-Further complicating this are communication challenges that exist with infants and very young patients.2 Pediatric pain assessment scales can help to explain the assessment process in a way that adapts to the child’s level of understanding and helps them to communicate in a way that is still clinically useful.
+Further complicating this are communication challenges that exist with infants and very young patients.2 Pediatric pain assessment scales can help to explain the assessment process in a way that adapts to the child’s level of understanding and help them to communicate in a way that is still clinically useful.

 In pediatric patients with wounds, many additional considerations and risk factors need to be accounted for in the treatment plan.
 Additional risk factors for wounds found in the pediatric population include the following3: